 What do you want to do?

 If you need help focusing, take the Type Focus Assessment and attend one of CCI’s assessment workshops offered periodically throughout the year.
-Or skip right to identifying the CCI adviser in your interest area and schedule an appointment.
+Or skip right to identifying the CCI advisor in your interest area and schedule an appointment.

 Where do you want to live?